Specimen Navigation

 The red slider is used to set the maximum position that can be navigated in Z. This is used to reduce the likelihood of crashing your objective into the stage.
 It can be set by simply dragging the red slider.
 Z Movement will be limited to this position.
 This value is saved per sample holder, so each different type of sample holder can have a different safe z position.

-A video guide can be seen here : Add and Cleaning Oil
+A video guide can be seen here : Adding and Cleaning Oil

 Setting Bounds